apache/samza/docs/learn/documentation/0.7.0/container/checkpointing.md

 Note that the example configuration above causes your tasks to start consuming from the oldest offset *every time a container starts up*.
 This is useful in case you have some in-memory state in your tasks that you need to rebuild from source data in an input stream.
 If you are using streams in this way, you may also find [bootstrap streams](streams.html) useful.

+### Manipulating Checkpoints Manually

-If you want to make a one-off change to a job's consumer offsets, for example to force old messages to be processed again with a new version of your code, you can use CheckpointTool to manipulate the job's checkpoint.
-The tool is included in Samza's [source repository](/contribute/code.html) and documented in the README.
+If you want to make a one-off change to a job's consumer offsets, for example to force old messages to be [processed again](../jobs/reprocessing.html) with a new version of your code, you can use CheckpointTool to inspect and manipulate the job's checkpoint.
+The tool is included in Samza's [source repository](/contribute/code.html).

+To inspect a job's latest checkpoint, you need to specify your job's config file, so that the tool knows which job it is dealing with:

+    samza-example/target/bin/checkpoint-tool.sh \
+      --config-path=file:///path/to/job/config.properties

+This command prints out the latest checkpoint in a properties file format.
+You can save the output to a file, and edit it as you wish.
+For example, to jump back to the oldest possible point in time, you can set all the offsets to 0.
+Then you can feed that properties file back into checkpoint-tool.sh and save the modified checkpoint:

+    samza-example/target/bin/checkpoint-tool.sh \
+      --config-path=file:///path/to/job/config.properties \
+      --new-offsets=file:///path/to/new/offsets.properties

+Note that Samza only reads checkpoints on container startup.
+In order for your checkpoint change to take effect, you need to first stop the job, then save the modified offsets, and then start the job again.
+If you write a checkpoint while the job is running, it will most likely have no effect.

 ## [State Management &raquo;](state-management.html)